NamedPipeServer class

 ServerReady

-Fires once, after Start, when every IOCP worker thread has joined the completion-port loop and the first connection listener is published.
-Use this as the “the server is now accepting connections” signal.
+Fires once, after Start returns, when every IOCP worker thread has joined the completion-port loop and the first connection listener has been published to \\.\pipe\<PipeName>.
+Use this as the signal that the server is now accepting connections.

 Syntax: server_ServerReady()